Do you accept [insert CMO insurance here]?

 How do you avoid the hoopla and ensure your child has FREE and/or affordable healthcare?

-Depending on the severity of your child’s difficulties, he/she may qualify for Medicaid based on medical diagnosis and/or financial need.
-This is often referred to as straight Medicaid by those in the medical community and this is the most widely accepted form of government insurance for children by all providers (therapists and doctors alike).
+There are several ways to qualify for this type of Medicaid.
+Depending on the severity of your child’s difficulties, he/she may qualify for Medicaid based on medical diagnosis and/or financial need (see below).
+This is often referred to as traditional Medicaid by those in the medical community and this is the most widely accepted form of government insurance for children by all providers (therapists and doctors alike).

-We often recommend parents seek a psychological evaluation in addition to the speech-language evaluation.
+We often recommend parents seek a psychological evaluation, in addition to the speech-language evaluation.
 When two areas of need can be identified, this creates a stronger case for the approval process.

 Programs you should explore are:

-- NOW/COMP Waiver Program: Georgia’s New Options and Comprehensive Supports Waiver applications is a Medicaid waiver which provides up to $25,000 of support services for children and adults.
+- NOW/COMP Waiver Program: Georgia’s New Options and Comprehensive Supports Waiver applications is a Medicaid waiver that provides up to $25,000 of support services for children and adults.
 This waiver also allows the provision of ABA therapy, a treatment many insurers (even commercial) do not cover.
 FAQs about NOW/COMP Waiver or Contact: firstname.lastname@example.org